ghaithmusa0502/Rigol_Power_Supply_Automation/README.md

 Chances are, if you are using these programs, it’s because you are doing an electrochemical etching project.
 So, if you're doing this project after me (after 2024/25), here are some parameters I found successful:

-* **For Nickel:** Constant voltage setting - 0.5 M HCl, 4V, 0.5 amps, with a threshold of 0.09 amps.
+* **For Nickel Constant Voltage:** - 0.5 M HCl, 4V, 0.5 amps, with a threshold of 0.09 amps.
 With these parameters, I achieved a sub-100nm radius of curvature.

+* **For Nickel Constant Current:** - 0.5 M HCl, 12V, 0.1 amps, with a Voltage limit of 6 Volts.

-* **For Tungsten:** Less time was spent on this, but here are the parameters: Constant voltage setting - 2 M NaOH, 9V, 1 amp with a threshold of 0.032 amps.
-This yielded an average radius of curvature around 100nm.
+* **For Tungsten Constant Voltage:** Less time was spent on this, but here are the parameters - 2 M NaOH, 9V, 1 amp with a threshold of 0.032 amps.
+With these parameters, I achieved a sub-100nm radius of curvature.

+*  **For Tungsten Constant Current:** Less time was spent on this, but here are the parameters - 2 M NaOH, 15V, 0.1 amp with a voltage limit of 12.004 Volts

 If I had more time, I would experiment with the Constant Current setting.
 From my brief experiments, it seemed to have potential and produce smoother tips.

 Honestly, for me, this was more a coding project than a lab project, considering how much time I spent doing this instead of being in the Lab XD!
 And all this work to make it look good for a person I don't know XD!